flowingis/terraform-tfe-workspace/README.md

   - Version Control
 - Variables

-:warning: For Notifications configuration, only "webhook" and "slack" types are supported at the moment
+:warning: For Notifications configuration, only "webhook", "slack" and "microsoft-teams" types are supported at the moment

 ## Usage